numfocus/gsoc/2015/proposals/banaszkiewicz-piotr-amy.md

   but it has not been merged
 * Continuous Integration and coverage reporting [#166](https://github.com/swcarpentry/amy/issues/166)
 * Developer guidelines [#108](https://github.com/swcarpentry/amy/issues/108) -
-  personall I think we need to establish some explicit rules (e.g. who's responsible for merging, what code style we should follow, etc.)
+  personally I think we need to establish some explicit rules (e.g. who's responsible for merging, what code style we should follow, etc.)
 * Event enhancements ([Allow hosts, instructors, and helpers to be selected on event details page #16](https://github.com/swcarpentry/amy/issues/16), [Use calendar pop-up for picking dates for workshops #18](https://github.com/swcarpentry/amy/issues/18),